versalitas/UTI/README.md

 ```
 exports.ip = "192.168.1.44";
 ```
-Run from inside the uti folder
+Run from inside the UTI folder
 ```
 cd uti
 ```